Manuel RUCAR, trendsetter and founder of the trend consultancy CHLOROSPHERE.

 A real phenomenon in which people reconnect with nature enjoying an authentic and relaxing interlude.

-Discover this phenomenon through JdC Garden Trends’ exhibitors products.
+Discover this phenomenon through JdC Garden Trends’ partners products.

 Added on: 22nd of February 2018